 Evaluating the universe of sustainable investment products in the context of these goals, we quickly determined that one of the approaches to sustainable investment from Figure 1 – Impact Investing – would not be practical to implement.
 First, the objective of impact investing – targeting investments to generate positive social or environmental impacts – does not lend itself to a rules-based indexing methodology.
 Instead, impact investing requires the judgement of a skilled fund manager able to identify, often based on intangible/qualitative factors, the companies that best meet the impact fund’s objectives.
 Second, since impact funds tend to target a specific theme (e.g. renewable energy, clean water, or gender equality) they typically have quite concentrated portfolios.
 Third, given the reliance on human and technological resources to research and analyze individual companies and industries, impact funds tend to have high product costs.

-While we decided against developing an impact investing strategy, we determined that the other two approaches to sustainable investment from Figure 1 – ESG Integration and Socially Responsible Investing – can be implemented in a manner that is consistent with our passive management-inspired goals.
+While we decided against developing an impact investing strategy, we determined that the other two approaches to sustainable investment from Figure 1 – ESG Integration and Values-Based Investing – can be implemented in a manner that is consistent with our passive management-inspired goals.
 We describe our two new strategies next.

 The ESG Optimized Strategy